hughlaw/themilldunfanaghy/src/pages/index.md

 templateKey: index
 splashImage: /img/splash-image-large@2x.jpg
 alert:
-  alertText: Due to the recent Covid-19 restrictions we are unfortunately
+  alertText: "Due to the continuing restrictions, we have now decided to close for
-    temporarily closed until the 27th October.
-We will hopefully reopen for Halloween week.
-Our online booking system is available for bookings or please email info@themilldunfanaghy.com.
+    the season.
+We hope to reopen in mid February 2021 .
+Our online diary will be open for the next season very soon.
+Thank you for your support during the year and hopefully see you during 2021. "
   alertTitle: COVID-19
   showAlert: true
 introduction: